 Skip to content

-Deep Reasoning: /think and Extended Thinking
+Deep Reasoning: Extended Thinking and Effort Levels

 You are debugging a race condition that only appears under load.
 The error logs show intermittent database connection timeouts, but only when two specific API endpoints are called simultaneously.
 You describe the problem to Claude and get a surface-level answer about adding retry logic.
 What you actually need is for Claude to reason through the connection pool lifecycle, transaction isolation levels, and request concurrency model — the kind of deep analysis that requires more than a quick response.